 So, I’ll cover the classics first and then we’ll dive into the newer varieties.
 Oh, and if you’re a sucker for variegated plant, you’re going to LOVE this list.

 1. Golden Pothos

 I’ve said it before, and I’ll say it again: owning a Golden Pothos is a houseplant parent rite of passage.

-The Golden is easily the most common Pothos, hell maybe even most popular houseplant; and just because it’s a popular variety doesn’t mean it’s not gorgeous.
+The Golden Pothos is easily the most common Epipremnum aureum, hell maybe even most popular houseplant; and just because it’s a popular variety doesn’t mean it’s not gorgeous.